Google Reviews

 Galvanized Coating Goes the Distance

-Feral pigs can exert a lot of force, which is why the quality of the fence needs to be of a higher grade than your typical aluminum fence.
+Feral swine can exert a lot of force, which is why the quality of the fence needs to be of a higher grade than your typical aluminum fence.
 The galvanized coating we apply to our fences will improve longevity by keeping rust at bay.
 Notice in the photo to the left, you can easily tell this fence is older but the mesh part still looks brand new.

 Barbed Wire to Stop Larger Animals

-While some wild pigs can grow to a considerable size, the barbed wire will not only repel the boars, sows, and piglets–it will also repel coyotes, deer, and other wildlife you may not want on your land.
+While some feral pigs can grow to a considerable size, the barbed wire will not only repel the boars, sows, and piglets–it will also repel coyotes, deer, and other wildlife you may not want on your land.
 Barbed wire is also useful for making sure your animals don’t leave your property, making it essential for animal control.

 Flexible Mesh Joints Bend, But Never Break